zwentt/zwen/teaching.md

 This diagnostic test tool assesses how vulnerable a service process can be based on three areas of diagnosis: repetitiveness, standardizability, and divisibility of the tasks.
 It visualizes the result using a spider web diagram.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/inventory_visualization.html" target="_blank">Inventory Buildup Simulation </a> This is an Inventory Accumulation Visualizer, a simulation tool that demonstrates how inventory builds up when supply and demand rates differ.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/batch-size-visualizer.html" target="_blank">Batch Size Determination Visualizer </a> This tool is an interactive calculator and visualizer that determines the optimal production batch size for a shared resource to perfectly balance setup times with customer demand.

+### Service Processes

+- <a href="http://www.wentoday.com/downloads/csufresno/om/mm1-queuing.html" target="_blank">m/m/1 Queuing System Visualizer </a> This is an interactive, web-based simulator that uses a coffee shop theme to visually and mathematically model a m/m/1 queuing system.

 ### Location & Layout Problems